Wildfires in Clackamas County

 The risk and what we are doing to mitigate them.

-The Clackamas Wildfire Collaborative is a collection of federal, state, and county agencies along with soil and water districts, public education organizations, tribal governments, infrastructure partners, and Homeowner Associations working together to help Clackamas County be better prepared to respond to and recover from wildfires.
+The Clackamas Wildfire Collaborative is a collection of federal, state, and county agencies, fire districts, soil and water districts, public education organizations, tribal governments, infrastructure partners, and Homeowner Associations working together to help Clackamas County be better prepared to respond to and recover from wildfires.

 Who We Are